Termite Control Services

 How do termites get into my home?

-Subterranean termites navigate through mud tubes, small tunnels that are used to get from one place to another to find their next wooden meal.
-Drywood termites involve swarmers, finding new food sources as they look to make a new colony.
-This is especially apparent in non-screened attics or vents, cracked window frames, and infested wood or furniture taken from the outside and brought inside.
-Dampwood termites are not as common as they require lots of moisture.
+Different types of termites will use different strategies to enter your home.
+Subterranean termites will navigate through mud tubes to get from one place to another, where drywood termites use swarmers, or winged adult termites, that fly away from their colony to form new colonies at new food sources.
+This is especially apparent in non-screened attics or vents, cracked window frames, and infested wood or furniture that is taken from outside and brought inside.
+Dampwood termites are not as common as they require a lot of moisture.
 However, they can still be present through water leaks or bringing in damp wood or mulch.